 There’s also a smaller cricket ground actually at the V. C. Bird International Airport, where if you’re early arriving or delayed waiting for a flight, you can watch a few overs.

-Hear Sir Curtly Ambrose’s Band “The Spirited”
+17. Hear Sir Curtly Ambrose’s Band “The Spirited”

-Explore the Beaches of Antigua
+18. Explore the Beaches of Antigua

 To take a trip to some of the less populated beaches and get some quiet time, we recommend this tour, which starts from St John’s and will meet you off a cruise ship.
 Check it out now!

 Depending on the time of year that you visit will impact your visit to the beach.
-On most days we visited (In December, which to be honest is the beginning of the high season), the seas were rough, it was windy and if I’d sat on a beach I’d have got a lot of sand in my rum punch!
+On most days we visited (in December, which to be honest is the beginning of the high season), the seas were rough, it was windy and if I’d sat on a beach I’d have got a lot of sand in my rum punch!
 Here are the beaches we visited.

 Dickenson Beach, Antigua

-We found Dickenson Beach on our first night in Antigua – glorious sunset, the swim-out bar, and the massive Sandals resort.
+We found Dickenson Beach on our first night in Antigua – a glorious sunset, the swim-out bar, and the massive Sandals resort.
 There are a few bars and restaurants in between the resorts here.
 Ana’s will charge you between EC$10 and EC$12 for a beer depending on how the barman is feeling.

 Darkwood Beach, Antigua

 We found Antigua’s Darkwood Beach while driving from St John’s to English Harbour.
 The best thing about the beach is the ease of parking.
 You can park right alongside it, and jump straight in the water.
-The beige-coloured sand isn’t the bright white of Caribbean beaches that you’re hoping for, but this slightly out-of-the-way beach makes for more locals than tourists.
+The beige-colored sand isn’t the bright white of Caribbean beaches that you’re hoping for, but this slightly out-of-the-way beach makes for more locals than tourists.

 If you do spend the day on the beach be sure to secure your valuables.
 We use and recommend portable travel safes – here’s our guide to the best travel safes.